New York Mayor Bill de Blasio at the St. Pat’s for All Parade on Sunday, March 2.

 Note from Eddi: I originally wrote this post in 2010.
 It was then picked up by Reuter's News Service and generated quite a bit of readership.
-I ran this post in 2011 and 2012, and are running in again in case you have not read it- or need an excuse to celebrate this great day if you, like me, are not of any Irish ancestry.
+I have run this post every year since,, and are running in again.

 Simple.
 I am a born and bred New Yorker, always was, and always will be.
 And St. Paddy's Day, as the holiday is known in New York, is the most important public celebration outside of your own home- all year.
 Christmas and Thanksgiving are more for spending time with family.
 New Yorkers by the hundreds of thousands go out, drink more than a few beers with good friends, wear the green, and think about how great it is to be Irish, real or imagined, for the day.